-Unreduced Early Retirement

-Age 60 and age-plus-Eligibility Service totaling 80 or more.

-The benefit calculated under the normal retirement formula based on Best Average Earnings, Average YMPE/ Average YAMPE and Pensionable Service as of early retirement date, without reduction for early commencement.
+Unreduced Early Retirement Eligibility Age 60 and age-plus-Eligibility Service totaling 80 or more.
+Benefit The benefit calculated under the normal retirement formula based on Best Average Earnings, Average YMPE/ Average YAMPE and Pensionable Service as of early retirement date, without reduction for early commencement.
 Grandparenting: For members at University of Toronto and University of Guelph who are within 3 years of attaining eligibility for reduced early retirement as a member of one of the Prior Plans as of July 1, 2021, the unreduced early retirement date determined under the Prior Plan will continue to apply to pension benefits earned for UPP service if it provides an earlier unreduced date than above (age 60 and 10 years of Pensionable Service or 15 years of Pensionable Service for certain University of Toronto members; age 55 and 85 age-plus-Pensionable Service points for certain University of Guelph members).

-Last day of the month coincident with or in which the member attains age 55 and not eligible for unreduced early retirement.

-The benefit calculated under the normal retirement formula based on Best Average Earnings, Average YMPE/ Average YAMPE and Pensionable Service as of early retirement date, reduced by 5% for each year that early retirement date precedes normal retirement date.
+Reduced Early Retirement Eligibility Last day of the month coincident with or in which the member attains age 55 and not eligible for unreduced early retirement.
+Benefit The benefit calculated under the normal retirement formula based on Best Average Earnings, Average YMPE/ Average YAMPE and Pensionable Service as of early retirement date, reduced by 5% for each year that early retirement date precedes normal retirement date.
+Postponed Retirement Eligibility Any age after normal retirement date that the member terminates employment, but for plan purposes, pension benefits must commence no later than December 1 of the year in which the member's 71st birthday occurs.
+Benefits The benefit calculated under the normal retirement formula based on Best Average Earnings, Average YMPE/ Average YAMPE and Pensionable Service as of postponed retirement date.